Our Training

 III.
 Definitions

-Law Enforcement Officer: has the meaning ascribed thereto in K.S.A.
+B. Law Enforcement Officer: as the meaning ascribed thereto in K.S.A.
 74-5602, and amendments thereto.

 IV.
 Procedures